USF-HII/usf-hii.github.io/pages/hii-rc/interactive.md

 srun --pty --partition=hii-interactive --cpus=4 --mem=30G --time=0-8 /bin/bash
 ```

----
+##### Examples

-In this example, we request a shell on a compute node providing
+In the following example, we request a shell on a compute node providing
 4 Cores and 30GB of RAM for 8 hours from which we may run an interactive R session:

 ```